dnhansen/maths-resources/README.md

 1. Cormen, Leiserson, Rivest, Stein, *Introduction to Algorithms*.
 2. Kleinberg, Tardos, *Algorithm Design*.
 3. Okasaki, *Purely Functional Data Structures*.

+### Computer architecture

+1. Tanenbaum, Austin, *Structured Computer Organization*.
+A classic, covering Tanenbaum's Mic microarchitecture and IJVM.
+Some of this book is very good, but then some of it is borderline unreadable.
+Obviously the many chapters on concrete architectures or other technologies are only of interest to practitioners.
+Apart from this, chapters 1 and 3-5 are quite good.

+    Chapter 3 covers the basics of digital logic (though I prefer Mano and Ciletti's coverage, see below), focusing on the types of circuits that are of interest in computer architecture.
+Most of this is perfectly fine.

+    Chapter 4 then covers the Mic microarchitecture, a very simple processor that is supposed to implement IJVM, which is a subset of the JVM instruction set only containing integer instructions.
+And it is indeed simple and very useful as a reference microarchitecture, though the exposition could be (much) better.
+For instance, the authors discuss issues of timing at least three times, when it really should be enough to cover this once.
+Furthermore, the explanation of branching is also rather hard to follow.

+    Chapter 5 covers general instruction sets, and this discussion is fairly good.

+    The IJVM instruction set is strange in that its virtual machine is stack-based, in contrast with e.g. the x86 or ARM instruction sets.
+In particular, none of the registers of the Mic are visible at the ISA level, so one gets basically no experience with proper assembly programming by programming in IJVM.
+Hence it is most useful as a conceptual model, as an example of how one might implement a fairly high level assembly language in a concrete microarchitecture.

+    While the introduction of chapter 6 helps one place operating systems in the machine hierarchy, this is followed by a more or less incomprehensible discussion of virtual memory.
+For (much) better introductions to virtual memory, see the recommendations [below](#operating-systems).

+    The introduction of chapter 7 on assembly is similarly useful, especially since the relationship between the ISA, OS and assembly levels can be hard to understand.
+The rest of this chapter seems like a bunch of fluff, to be honest.

+2. Comer, *Essentials of Computer Architecture*.
+3. Mano, Ciletti, *Digital Design: With an Introduction to the Verilog HDL, VHDL, and SystemVerilog*.

+### Operating systems

+1. Arpaci-Dusseau, Arpaci-Dusseau, *Operating Systems: Three Easy Pieces*.
+Also known as simply "OSTEP".
+2. Hailperin, *Operating Systems and Middleware*.

 ### Haskell